Tecatech/job-interview-preparation/Application Security/Application Security Engineer/README.md

 #### Checking valid secure connection

 A standard website without SSL/TLS security displays «HTTP» at the beginning of the website address in the browser address bar.
-This stands for «Hypertext Transfer Protocol», and is a conventional way to transmit information over the Internet.
+This stands for «HyperText Transfer Protocol», and is a conventional way to transmit information over the Internet.
 On the other hand, a website that is secured with an SSL certificate will have «HTTPS» before address.
 This stands for «HyperText Transfer Protocol Secure».

 Every browser has a slightly different way of displaying secure connections.
 But for all of them, you can check that a website you are visiting is using HTTPS by looking for «HTTPS» in the address bar.